royyong25/pdsnd_github/README.md

 -Filter tue data by day of week
 -Display key stats (time, station, trip duration, user stats) -View raw data by every 5 rows
+-Washington data does not have gender and birth year columns.
+When the user selects washington as the city you need to skip analysis related with gender and birth year.

 ### Files used
 bikeshare.py my python code

 ### Credits
-I completed this project with the help from Stackoverflow site
+I completed this project with the help from Stackoverflow site and Udacity instructor